eost/pyreloc/README.md

 ```
 git clone https://github.com/eost/pyreloc.git
 ```
-or download the module directly from [https://github.com/eost/pyreloc.git].
+or download the module directly from https://github.com/eost/pyreloc.git

 The pyreloc directory must be placed in a directory pointed by the PYTHONPATH environment variable.
-You can modify the environment variable in your .bashrc using
+You can modify the environment variable in your .bashrc by adding the line:
 ```
 export PYTHONPATH=path_to_the_directory_including_pyreloc:$PYTHONPATH
 ```

 To use pyreloc, simply import the pyreloc module
 ```